eugsim1/logging-analytics-demo-v1.0/Readme.md

 7. In this list you will find the associated compartment for your account ( **this is the analytics000 , as your account is analytics000**)

-   Your environment has been preloaded with data you dont need to execute any other scripts.
+   Your environment has been preloaded with data you don't need to execute any other scripts.

 ![](images/log_anlytics000_compartment.jpg)